Table of Contents

 The visible part users interact with:

-- Code based on approved designs
+- Code according to approved designs.

-- Ensure responsiveness across devices
+- Ensure responsiveness on all devices.

-- Optimize animations and transitions
+- Optimize animations and transitions.

 Backend Development